N1nadLad/TeamLeveling_HackGenx/README.md

  - Cleaning staff use the CleanVision mobile app to view nearby unassigned tasks.
  - Workers can self-assign a task with one tap.
- - Once completed, they upload a photo and mark the task as "Done."
+ - Once completed, they upload a photo and mark the task as "Done".